gretaAd/session/README.md

   ## About SESsION

-SESsION is the ontology derived from the concetual integration of multiple social-ecological system paradigms [1,2] beginning with the ecosystem services (ESs) cascade [4] and the social-ecological system framework (SESF) [4].
+SESsION is the ontology derived from the concetual integration of multiple social-ecological system paradigms beginning with the ecosystem services (ESs) cascade [4] and the social-ecological system framework (SESF) [4].

-Although the integration of ESs cascade and SESF is not complete, this ontology represents a first implementation following two prior publications at the Research Challenges in Information Science explaining the frameworks integrations and related ontological analysis.
-The ontological analysis were performed following mainly DOLCE, UFO and related literature as references.
+Although the integration of ESs cascade and SESF is not complete, this ontology represents a first implementation following two prior publications at the Research Challenges in Information Science explaining the frameworks integrations and related ontological analysis [1,2].
+The ontological analysis were performed following mainly the Unified Foundational Ontology (UFO), the Descriptive Ontology for Linguistic and Cognitive Engineering (DOLCE), and related literature as references.
+For more detail please consult [1,2].

-SESsION is aligned with gUFO (the lightweight version of the Unified Foundational Ontology (UFO): https://purl.org/nemo/gufo) and references DOLCE+DnS Ultralite (a simplified version of the Descriptive Ontology for Linguistic and Cognitive Engineering (DOLCE): http://www.ontologydesignpatterns.org/ont/dul/DUL.owl).
+SESsION is aligned with gUFO (the lightweight version of UFO: https://purl.org/nemo/gufo) and references DOLCE+DnS Ultralite (a simplified version of DOLCE: http://www.ontologydesignpatterns.org/ont/dul/DUL.owl).
 Several additional foundational concepts were added based on UFO [5], particularly UFO-C, and DOLCE cognate literature.

 The ESs cascade elements included are:
 - **Ecosystem Service**;